ostinelli/net-http2/README.md

 ##### Non-blocking calls

 > The real benefit of HTTP/2 is being able to receive body and header streams.
-The non-blocking API calls are currently being developed.
+> The non-blocking API calls are currently being developed in the branch
+> [async](https://github.com/ostinelli/net-http2/tree/async), so head there if you want to contribute!

 ### `NetHttp2::Response`